How to Stop Ordering DoorDash (and Uber Eats, Grubhub, and Every Other Delivery App)

 Here's how it works:

-2. You browse, build a cart, and place an order.
-Your brain gets the full dopamine hit of the ordering ritual.
+- You browse, build a cart, and place an order.
+The full ordering ritual, start to finish.

-It's urge surfing and ritual substitution combined into a single tool.
-Your brain gets the cue and the reward.
+It's riding out the urge and ritual substitution combined into a single tool.
+The cue and the reward stay.
 The routine changes from "spend $40 on food you don't need" to "spend 12 minutes on a simulation that costs nothing."

 FakeEats tracks your streaks, estimates your savings, and over time helps you see your craving patterns — when they hit, how often, and what triggers them.
 The core app is free.